ram-sriram/Viewers/platform/docs/docs/deployment/index.md

 > you've gotten it right.
 Don't hesitate to work with professional auditors, or
 > [enlist help from experts](../help).

-The OHIF Viewer can be configured to work with authorization servers that support one or more of the OpenID-Connect authorization flows.
+The Cure Assist can be configured to work with authorization servers that support one or more of the OpenID-Connect authorization flows.
 The Viewer finds it's OpenID-Connect settings on the `oidc` configuration key.
 You can set these values following the instructions laid out in the